Public Holidays in Moldova 2026 – Orthodox & National Holidays

 Conclusion

-Public holidays in Moldova reflect a blend of Orthodox Christian faith, national identity, cultural heritage, and symbolic commemorations.
-From Easter and Independence Day to Wine Day and Language Day, these observances shape civic and cultural life across the country each year.
+Public holidays in Moldova reflect a balance of Orthodox Christian faith, national identity, cultural heritage, and symbolic commemorations.
+From Easter and Independence Day to Wine Day and Language Day, these observances shape civic life and cultural traditions across the country each year.